egeersu/KnetONNX/README.md

 Operators are implemented externally to the graph, but the set of built-in operators are portable across frameworks.
 Every framework supporting ONNX will provide implementations of these operators on the applicable data types.

 This package lets you read ONNX files into Knet Models.
-It loads the pre-trained weights and is therefore ready for prediction.
-Check out the documentation for KnetModel.jl if you aim to modify or re-train the model.
+It loads the pre-trained weights so the model will be ready for prediction.

+Here is how you create the Knet model corresponding to the ONNX file, and perform a forward pass:

+'''
+using KnetONNX;
+model = ONNXtoKnet("vgg.onnx");
+x = ones(Float32,224,224,3,10)
+model(x)
+''''